Personal Injury Lawyer Serving Hollywood

 Injured individuals can take legal action against the person or entity that harmed them.
 Negligence claims begin by showing that the defendant violated a duty of care owed to the victim.
 A duty of care is the obligation to act using reasonable care, or how a reasonably prudent person would act in the same situation.
 For example, in a truck accident case, this duty normally consists of following traffic laws and not endangering others on the road.

 Sadly, many people in Florida as well as other states fail to meet this obligation to use reasonable care.
 Examples of negligent behavior range from a driver texting and driving to a store owner dangerously stacking merchandise.
 These poor decisions can lead to serious injuries or even death.
 However, the law allows victims to hold defendants accountable for their careless actions.
-To file a personal injury claim, the victim must take action within four years of the date of the accident.
+To file a personal injury claim, the victim must take action within two years of the date of the accident.
 Failure to file within this time window can result in losing the opportunity for the case to be heard.

 Simply establishing that the defendant violated the duty of care is not enough.
 The victim must also show that the defendant’s failure to exercise reasonable care was the direct and proximate cause of the victim’s injuries.
 This means that the accident would not have happened if the defendant had not behaved carelessly or recklessly.